 Marla Henderson, is from the Manito-Springlake area.
 She is the youngest daughter of Marlowe and Alice Caulkins.

 Marla received her life insurance license through the State of Illinois and has earned the National Funeral Directors Association's Certified Preplanning Consultant designation.
 She has received training for preplanning through the Academy Of Advance Funeral Planning.
 Marla has also attended Alan Wolfelt's seminar at the Center For Loss in Colorado on Creating a Meaningful Funeral.

 Marla is a member of St. Paul United Church of Christ, Pekin Hospital League, Past Co-chairperson of the Pekin Hospital Foundation Ball, Pekin Kiwanis Club member, and Pekin Women's Club Member of the P.E.O.
 Sisterhood.
 Marla is also involved with St. Jude and was part of the "A Toast for the St. Jude Kids" committee.
-Marla resides in Pekin with her husband, Greg, son, Ryan, and daughters, Lauren (Justin) Phillips, Mallory Henderson and grandchildren, Brayden and, Alexis Phillips and, Ryker Morris.
+Marla resides in Pekin with her husband, Greg, son, Ryan, and daughters, Lauren (Justin) Phillips, Mallory (Cody) Henderson-Morris and grandchildren, Brayden, Alexis, and Madison Phillips and, Ryker Morris.

 George Henderson, Funeral Director

 George Henderson has grown up in and around the Henderson Funeral Home; he began his career in funeral service as an after hour attendant during high school.
 George is a 1978 graduate of the Worsham College of Mortuary Science, receiving his Funeral Director and Embalmers License in 1979.
 He is a two time past President of the Illinois Funeral Directors Association District #8.